-- Knowledge Authentication Factor (something you know i.e username, password or PIN) with,
+- Knowledge Authentication Factor (something you know i.e username, password, or PIN) with,

-- Inherence Authentication Factor (something you are i.e Biometrics like user’s fingerprint, face or voice recognition) as verification methods.
+- Inherence Authentication Factor (something you are i.e Biometrics like user’s fingerprint, face, or voice recognition) as verification methods.

-Multi-factor Authentication requires the end user to provide at least two or more credentials to verify the user identity successfully.
+Multi-factor Authentication requires the end-user to provide at least two or more credentials to verify the user identity successfully.
 Multi-factor authentication is an additional layer of protection created dynamically ensuring that it is known only to the user and not stored anywhere online.
 If you want to follow the best security practices in 2018, MFA is a must-have.

 6. Improve Internet of Things (IoT) security

 The number of connected devices installed worldwide could touch 31 Billion by 2020 (Statista).
 In other words, there would be more Internet-connected devices more than human beings.
-Each of these devices would be owned by users who use it for everything, ranging from monitoring their fitness activity or even to control their home security system.
+Each of these devices would be owned by users who use it for everything, ranging from monitoring their fitness activity or even to controlling their home security system.

-IoT is already on its way to create specific ecosystems of devices that are work in close conjunction with each other.
+IoT is already on its way to creating specific ecosystems of devices that are working in close conjunction with each other.
 Imagine the tragedy if any one of the devices in the network is compromised and taken over by cybersecurity attackers.
 It could lead to an apocalypse of an entire ecosystem of connected devices.
 If the devices are used for specific purposes like urban traffic management, manufacturing plan management, security system monitoring, etc. they could spell disaster of a huge magnitude.

-Hence, the pressing need to secure IoT devices with strong security protocols.
+Hence, the a pressing need to secure IoT devices with strong security protocols.
 Some proven methods to secure IoT devices include updating the latest firmware for the devices, connecting to secure and encrypted cloud services, tracking device activity on a regular basis, turning off Universal Plug and Play (UPnP), and so on.

 7. Leverage Blockchain system

-Blockchain would specifically prove instrumental in eliminating cybersecurity attack models like DDoS attacks, botnets, malware injections and the likes.
-The only shortcoming with Blockchain is that, small and medium scale players may not be able to adopt it immediately.
+Blockchain would specifically prove instrumental in eliminating cybersecurity attack models like DDoS attacks, botnets, malware injections, and the likes.
+The only shortcoming with Blockchain is that small and medium-scale players may not be able to adopt it immediately.
 It also requires large chunks of data as well as a data-centric organizational culture.
 Private blockchains with specific purposes are the possible options that businesses have right now.

 8. Be proactive about Ransomware